grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 [^humanprotocols]: Of course, human interactions are way more complex, so I am not trying to tell you "object interaction is like human interaction", just using this example as a nice illustration.

 [^domainspecificlanguages]: This topic is outside the scope of the book, but you can take a look at: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010

+[^featureenvy]: This is sometimes called Feature Envy.
+It means that a class is more interested in other class' data than in its own.